-The mission of CKC Farming is to protect and manage urban farms that inspire the next generation of sustainable food innovators.
+Our mission is to preserve and manage urban farms that help inspire the next generation of conscious farmers and foodies.

-The real inspiration for CKC Farming comes from Lynn Koiner - a life-long urban farmer and the daughter of Charles Koiner.
-The immense value of a farm in the city is in no way lost on Lynn - afterall, she's been doing this since the 70's.
-In her own words, "I believe in reincarnation and when I come back here in 500 years this farm better be here!"
+The real inspiration for CKC comes from Lynn Koiner - a life-long urban farmer and the daughter of Charles Koiner.
+The immense value of a farm in the city is in no way lost on Lynn - after all, she's been doing this since the 70's.
+In her own words, "I believe in reincarnation and when I come back here in 500 years this [Koiner Farm] darn well better be a farm!"

-Lynn has long invited school children, community groups and others to come, learn and enjoy her family's farm.
-CKC Farming simply hopes to continue in Lynn's footsteps.
+Lynn has long invited school children, community groups and others to come and enjoy her family's farm.
+CKC simply hopes to continue in Lynn's footsteps.

 PROBLEM & PURPOSE

-According to the World Resources Institute, agriculture contributes 13% of climate changing gasses to our atmosphere - making it the second largest emitter of greenhouse gases (GHGs).
-Of note, agriculture is second only to the energy sector, which includes both power generation and transportation.
+According to the World Resources Institute, the agriculture industry alone contributes 15% of climate changing gasses - making it the second largest emitter of GHGs.
+(Note, agriculture is second only to the energy sector, which includes both power generation and transportation.)

-Any one of these problems is cause for concern, but what is most alarming is the loss of farming knowledge that has occurred within one generation.
+Any one of these problems is cause for concern, but what is most alarming is the loss food and farming knowledge that has occurred within one generation.
 This knowledge loss is one of the greatest threats to the resiliency of our food systems.